 I’m trying the 2012 bottling which I bought some time ago.
 It says St. George’s Pedro Ximénez on the label, but later releases said Nelstrop’s Pedro Ximénez and now it’s named The Norfolk PX.

 St. George’s Pedro Ximénez (19%, St. George’s distillery, 2012)

 Nose: like a young PX wine.
 Plenty of figs and raisins, stewed dark fruits.
 Very syrupy, but there’s also an alcoholic kick that is bigger than in a regular PX, making it more pungeant and a little rough.

 Mouth: sweet, very sweet, all on sticky toffee pudding, raisins and figs. Then also chocolate liqueur and mulled rum.
 Cooked apples.
 Cheap liqueur-filled chocolates.
 It’s fine but again there’s this rough alcoholic side, which is not integrated.
 It’s obvious that this is the added whisky, but I don’t really see it as an asset.

-Availability: direct from the distillery or from specialized retailers like Master of Malt or The Whisky Exchange.
+Availability: direct from the distillery or from specialized retailers.
 Around € 25.
+Check The Whisky Exchange for instance.